danilocgsilva/programming-knowledge/exercises.md

 1. Write a loop that prints `hello` ten times.

+2. Prints numbers from 1 to 12.

+3. Prints even numbers from 2 to 24.

-2. Writes a script that receives a number as command line argument and sum all numbers from 1 until the given number and prints the result as a script output.
+4. Writes a script that receives a number as command line argument and sum all numbers from 1 until the given number and prints the result as a script output.

 ## Easy